Alert

 • Long-term opioid therapy, which is when opioid medication is required beyond four weeks.

-• Palliative care (end of life care).
+• Palliative care (end-of-life care).
 In these cases, approved treatment follows what is medically recommended for the worker’s well-being.

 Opioids may be prescribed more than once within the life of a claim, such as after a subsequent surgery.